Consultant Available...Call or EMail now...

 Access 2007, Access 2010, and Access 2013

 As an Access programmer, I am a regular member and presenter at the DotNet Developer's groups that meet in Portsmouth, NH and at Microsoft's Waltham offices.
 I read (analytically) several current journals, visit technical websites, and take advantage of the wide variety of developer support for Microsoft Access.
-Abstracts of my major projects follow.
+Please scroll down to inspect some of my projects

 Chaston Associates North Andover, MA